pannaf/valkyrie/README.md

 {"filename":"exercises-0.jsonl","id":"doc_id-07500","text":"Curtsy Lunge","word_count":2}
 ```

 I wanted to transform this into a simple text file that has just the text fields extracted.
 There's lotsa ways I could have done this in Python and some things I think I could have done differently with NeMo Curator to help achieve this, but there's also this pretty sweet command line JSON processor `jq` for these types of things.

+> [!TIP]
-Head over [here](https://formulae.brew.sh/formula/jq) if you haven't heard of `jq` before.
+> Head over [here](https://formulae.brew.sh/formula/jq) if you haven't heard of `jq` before.

 Here's the command:

 ```zsh
 for file in exercises-*.jsonl; do